MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 This will remove the rest of the floor from your 3D model and fill the mesh on the bottom.

-## Decimate your 3D model to increase performance
+## Decimate the 3D model to increase performance

-Now that we have our removed the parts of our mesh we do not wish to keep, we can decimate the mesh to a polygon count that meets our performance needs for our given application.
+After removing the parts of the mesh you don't want to keep, you can decimate the mesh to a polygon count that meets the performance needs for a Dynamics 365 mixed-reality application.
 See [suggested polygon counts and texture sizes](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).

 1. Select the **Decimate mesh** tool to access the decimation menu.